coderefinery/template-workshop-webpage/content/exercises.md

 ## List of exercises

-We provide this list to make it easier for team leads to prepare and navigate lesson material.
+We provide this list below to make it easier for team leaders to prepare and navigate lesson material.
 We often change the material before each workshop and in this page we list also any ongoing or planned changes to avoid surprises.